OpenDataology/website/content/en/docs/distributions/azure/deploy/install-kubeflow.md

     tar -xvf kfctl_{{% aws/kfctl-aws %}}_<platform>.tar.gz
     ```

-1. Run the following commands to set up and deploy Kubeflow.
+1. Run the following commands to set up and deploy OpenDataology.
 The code below includes an optional command to add the
    binary kfctl to your path.
 If you don’t add the binary to your path, you must use the full path to the kfctl binary each time you run it.

     ```